epogrebnyak/abacus/README.md

 8. Accounts balances can go to negative, little checks for entry validity.

+9. Practically no information for managment accounting or tax calculations.

 What things are realistic though?

-1. Entries are stored in a queue and ledger state is calculated based on previous state and entries to be proccessed.
+1. Entries are stored in a queue and ledger state is calculated based on a previous state and a list of entries to be proccessed.

 2. The chart of accounts can be fairly complex.

+3. Named entries indicate typical accounting transactions.

+4. The code is covered by tests and type annotated.

+5. Data structures used are serialisable, data can be stored.

+6. Using better Python features, hopefully (eg subclasssing, etc).